NUS-CG3207/lab-manuals/lab2/lab2.md

 ## Design Files

 The design files can be found here - [Lab\_2\_Template\_files](https://github.com/NUS-CG3207/lab-skeletons/tree/main/lab2) (Only Verilog version provided.
 ChatGPT can help you convert this to VHDL pretty well if you are a fan of VHDL).
 Import all the relevant files into your project - all the .v files, as well as TOP\_<Nexys/Basys depending on your board>.vhd and uart.vhd - irrespective of whether you use UART.
-Choose the appropriate constraint file for your board$.
+Choose the appropriate constraint file for your board^{$}.
 The files are pretty self-explanatory.
 It is possible to mix VHDL and Verilog files in the same project.
 Note that TOP/uart.vhd is the same as that for the ARM version.
 All other files have differences, though in many cases, the differences are minor.

 The file hierarchy is as follows